FailcoderAddons/supervillain-ui/README.md

 * Post bugs (yes, there are still plenty :>) here: https://github.com/failcoder/supervillain-ui/Issues

 ## Communications
-If you're looking for the most up to date information about what's happening with this fan update of SVUI, Mentalo commands you to (please) join the authors (and other SuperVillains) on Discord: https://discord.gg/4VJdSsc
+If you're looking for the most up to date information about what's happening with SuperVillain UI, Mentalo commands you to (please) join the authors (and other SuperVillains) on Discord: https://discord.gg/4VJdSsc

 ### Notes
 * Please be thorough when posting issues